beeware/cpython-apple-source-deps/README.rst

 However, if you *do* need to compile your own version for some reason:

 * Clone this repository
-* Create a Python 3 virtual environment
+* Create a Python 3 virtual environment.
+Any supported Python 3 release should be sufficient; some tools require python3 as part of their build.
 * In the root directory, run:
   - ``make`` (or ``make all``) to build everything.
   - ``make iOS`` to build everything for iOS.